zhanghb97/T3GO/README.md

 A TTCN-3 template variable stores templates.
 They are declared by the **var template** keyword followed by a type identifier and a variable identifier.
 An initial content can be assigned at declaration.

+Templates are used to either transmit a set of distinct values or to test whether a set of received values matches the template specification.
+Templates can be defined globally or locally.

 - ConstSymbol

 A constant assigns a name to a fixed value.
 A value is assigned only once to a constant, at the place of its declaration.
 The constant does not change its value during test execution.
 The constant is defined only once, but can be referenced multiple times in a TTCN-3 module.